Dilled New Potatoes

 - 2 tablespoons snipped fresh dill

 - 1/2 teaspoon pepper

 - Place potatoes in a Dutch oven; add water to cover.
 Bring to a boil.
-Reduce heat; cook, uncovered, 15-20 minutes or until tender.
+Reduce heat; cook, uncovered, until tender, 15-20 minutes.